Armaroth/astro-svelte-portfolio/README.md

 ### web-eleven-assignment

-This a portfolio website created within the framework of an assesment by the Web-eleven company

 # Stefanos Palaiochoritis Portfolio

 Welcome to my portfolio!
 This is a web application built to showcase my skills, projects, and experience as a web developer.
 The application is built using **Astro**, **Svelte**, and **Tailwind CSS**, with full support for localization (English and Greek).